kayaei/pands-project/README.md

 ##### i.
 Boxplot All Species

-The purpose of this Boxplot is to plot the entire dataset concidering all 3 species *Setosa, Versicolor and Virginica* treated as one dataset with all 4 attributes *Sepal_length, Sepal_Width, Petal_length, Petal_Width* so all 4 boxplots is shown in a single graph.
+The purpose of this Boxplot is to plot the entire dataset considering all 3 species *Setosa, Versicolor and Virginica* treated as one dataset with all 4 attributes *Sepal_length, Sepal_Width, Petal_length, Petal_Width* so all 4 boxplots is shown in a single graph.
 Here is the *Boxplot-All-Species* python script;

 ```python
 # Etem Kaya 08-Apr-2019